cornerstone-consulting/INFIODocs/infio-plugin.md

 4. If you are running plugin from SQL Server instance, you just need to locate `infio-plugin` folder and double click on the **infio-plugin.exe** to start the plugin.

-#### 2. Mode selection guide
+#### 2. Mode selection

 - Upon launching the INFIO Plugin, you will be prompted to select one of the previously described modes of operation [here](#modes-of-operation).
 - After that, enter the number corresponding to your chosen mode.
-It could be 1/2/3/4.
+It could be 1 or 2 or 3 or 4.

 #### 3. Configuration

-- If you choose one mode of operation 1, 2 or 3, you will be prompted to provide the following details, some of which are mandatory.
+- If you choose one mode of operation from [Rapid Data Collection - Offline mode](#1-rapid-data-collection---offline-mode), [DDL-Only Collection - Mixed mode](#2-ddl-only-collection---mixed-mode), or [Full Data Collection - Online mode](#3-full-data-collection---online-mode) you will be prompted to provide the following details, some of which are mandatory.

-  - **Application Name**: Enter the application name (should be the same as the one you entered during Infio tool setup).
+  - **Application Name**: Enter the application name (should be the same as the one you entered during INFIO tool setup).
   - **SQL Server Name**: Enter the Hostname or IP address of the SQL Server instance.
   - **Username**: Enter your SQL Server username.
   - **Password**: Enter your SQL Server password.